Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 25 USD = 1,500 Pesos

 When traveling, I always take a credit card with no foreign transaction fee and my regular ATM card.
 I use my credit card to pay everywhere they accept cc as there's no additional usage fee; plus, it is safer than carrying excessive cash with you.
 With my regular bank card, I withdraw money from a local ATM outside a bank branch to pay for "cash-only places."
 By doing so, I only pay a small bank fee instead of a high exchange rate.
 Using an ATM has worked the best for me In International travel, and it's the system I still use.
 TIP: Avoid using private ATMs unless it's an extreme emergency.
 The fees tend to be triple the regular bank fee, with greater chances for theft.
-Important: A daily cash limit of 20,000 Pesos is available for withdrawal from an ATM dispenser.
-If you input a greater amount, you will not get cash back, and the bank will track your card as having had the daily amount already withdrawn, not letting you take more money out until the following day.
-You won't get charged, but you must also look for a different ATM, which can be time-consuming.
+Important: Theres a daily cash limit of 20,000 Pesos available for withdrawal from an ATM dispenser.
+If you input a greater amount, you will not get cash back, and the local bank will track your card as having had the daily amount already withdrawn, not letting you take more money out until the following day.
+You won't get charged, but you'll have to look for a different ATM, to withdraw cash, which can be time-consuming.
+This often happens in smaller towns and bank branches.

 Day 1 - Travel Day